 We hand-pick our most experienced math teachers for our one-on-one math courses.
+Teachers tailor each lesson to your student’s learning style, skill level, and pace.

-Working through challenging material with an expert teacher who can tailor their style and approach to your student’s personality and learning style is the single best way to learn and develop a richer understanding of any subject matter.
+Personalized, one-on-one tutoring is the single best way to learn and develop a richer understanding of any subject matter.

 Setting a foundation

 Grades 4th-6th is an ideal time for students to begin developing an intuitive math sense, while also building their fluency in essential topics.
 The focus is not on memorization, but on building a student’s true, deep-rooted understanding.
 This gives them the skills they need to succeed, not only in current math classes, but is also foundational to future success in algebra.

 Through lessons and games, students explore and learn about shapes, multiplication, exponents, counting, division, and logical reasoning.